ari-rosie/m1-1-htmlcss--html/workshop/exercise-1/1-questions.md

 ## Q11 - What is autofilling and why is it important?

+It allows to fill out a form with common information.
+It is important because it can use sensitive information that is only remembered in one's computer and works only if the function is selected by the user.

 ## Q12 - Which attributes are always present in an img element?

+src (source)
+alt (descriptive of the image)

 ## Q13 - Which attribute is always present for an anchor tag?

+href (link)